pdf/kodirpc/README.md

 	// DefaultConnectTimeout is the default time re-/connection will be
 	// attempted before failure.
 	DefaultConnectTimeout = 5 * time.Minute
+	// DefaultReconnect determines whether the client reconnects by default.
+	DefaultReconnect = true
 )
 ```